 The President, Treasurer, and Secretary are authorized to act as signatories on all Corporation financial accounts.
 In the event the President, Treasurer, or Secretary is unwilling or unable to serve as a signatory, the Board is authorized to select another member of the Board of Directors to temporarily act as a signatory in the President, Treasurer, or Secretary’s place.

-Corporation’s books and accounts (or an exact copy thereof) shall be kept at the registered office.
+Corporation’s books and accounts (or an exact copy thereof) shall be kept at the registered office or digitally on drive accessible to Board.

 All money fundraised in Corporation’s name shall be deposited in Corporation’s account and used for Corporation’s charitable purposes according to Minnesota and Federal fundraising laws and rules.